 The Task Force recommends keeping the Refuse Rate Board, which determines how much San Francisco residents and businesses pay for their trash and recycling services.
 Established by voters in 2022 (Prop F) in response to corruption charges against then Public Works Director Mohammed Nuru, the Refuse Rate Board holds public hearings to review and adopt refuse rates for trash collection.
 The body serves one clearly defined function yet is broadly impactful for the City; solid waste removal is a critical government service that impacts anyone who lives or works in San Francisco.
 Furthermore, the City's refuse collector, Recology, functions as a monopoly in the City, which means that without a robust rate-setting process, it could overcharge San Franciscans with little City recourse.
 The Refuse Rate Board's work over the past three years has highlighted the body's value.
 The most recent rate-setting process resulted in over \$70 million in savings to ratepayers as compared to Recology's proposal and in 2024 its rate monitoring process helped uncover a \$24 million overcharge that Recology refunded to ratepayers, according to estimates from the Refuse Rates Administrator.
+Due to the small size of the body, the Task Force recommends permitting holdover appointments for the public member to avoid any gaps in public member participation.

-State Legislation Committee: Keep, minor cleanup
+State Legislation Committee - Keep, minor cleanup